TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 ### Keypad Operation

 1. To move the turntable to a specific track, enter the track number (1 to `NUMBER_OF_TRACKS`) on the keypad.
-2. After entering the track number, press the '*' key to move the turntable to the head-end of the track, or press the '#' key to move the turntable to the tail-end of the track.
+2. After entering the track number, press the '*' key to move the turntable to the head-end of the track or press the '#' key to move the turntable to the tail-end of the track.
 3. The turntable will move to the commanded position, and the LCD will display the commanded track number and the head or tail position.

 ### MQTT Operation